A forward-modelling method to infer the dark matter particle mass from strong gravitational lenses: Procedure and models

 \subsubsection{Smooth Model Fitting}

 First, we fit a simple lens model to the mock lensing image.
-This consists of a smooth parametric model for the lens galaxy mass distribution (the {\it macro model}) and a smooth parametric model for the source.
+This consists of a smooth parametric model plus an external shear for the lens galaxy mass distribution (the {\it macro model}) and a smooth parametric model for the source.
 We adopt the same parametric forms we used when generating the simulated mock image, an SIE lens mass model and a core-Sersic source.

 We use \textsc{PyAutoLens} to fit the mock images, and adopt \textsc{PyMultiNest} with constant sampling efficiency mode switched on \citep{Feroz2009, Buchner2014} for the non-linear optimisation.
 Table~\ref{tab:mock_paras} shows the inferred parameters for this fit, alongside the true input values for the first mock image.
 To distinguish between the true inputs and the best-fit values we label the latter as $\{F\}_{\rm fiducial}$, where a superscript, $i$, denotes the best-fit parameters for the $i$-th lensing system.
 This table shows that the inferred and input lens model are close, but not in perfect agreement; this is due to the effects of the low-mass dark matter haloes.
 We will show later that this small mismatch does not affect our calculation.